 Step one: know the pitfalls of legacy WAF

 There are key differences between legacy and next-gen WAF: you should look for advanced web attack protection that does not negatively impact your business operations or create blockers for the development cycle.
 Many solutions can either unnecessarily block legitimate web requests and/or degrade performance.
-If the legacy WAF goes down for whatever reason, your apps will be reachable by customers.
+If the legacy WAF goes down for whatever reason, your apps will not be reachable by customers.
 And as mentioned prior, legacy WAF appliances also require significant maintenance costs.

 Step two: understand the capabilities of a true next-gen WAF